Mental Health Resources

 When we realize what it is we are feeling (burnout, grief, anxiety…), we can take steps to provide ourselves with extra care, love and opportunities to refill our emotional cups.

-New Mental Health Crisis Hotline to Launch July 16, 2022.
+988 - New Mental Health Crisis Hotline

 Everyone deserves access to the support they need, when they need it – and that includes mental health support.

-Starting on July 16, 2022, anyone facing a mental health crisis can call 988 and get connected to the National Suicide Prevention Lifeline (also called the Lifeline).
+Launched this summer, anyone facing a mental health crisis can call 988 and get connected to the National Suicide Prevention Lifeline (also called the Lifeline).
 The line will be staffed with trained crisis counselors who know what callers are going through and know what local resources might make a difference.
 The phone line is staffed 24/7, and is free and confidential.
 Starting in July, you can just dial 988.
 It is a direct connection to compassionate, accessible support.